 Flu season generally lasts October through May, and peaks in the Winter months.
-WWMG’s primary care provider recommend that all family members 6 months or older get flu shots.
+WWMG’s primary care providers recommend that all family members 6 months or older get flu shots.
 If you are a parent concerned about vaccinating your family, please refer to our article on the safety and effectiveness…

 Vaccinations are among the most important advances of modern medicine.
 In addition to eliminating diseases like smallpox and reducing other severe illnesses such as polio, vaccines have dramatically reduced the occurrence of more common illnesses like the flu and measles.
 The Centers for Disease Control and Prevention (CDC) found that…